patrickbucher/sicp/diary.md

 the data structures to be used by walking through five layers of procedures.
 One single line of example code could have fixed that.

+When I almost wanted to abandon chapter 2, I did one more thorough code check.
+Using `apply-generic`, I'm now able to call the example code.
+However, it fails exactly where exercise 2.87 picks up.
+So I'll give the entire thing one more chance.

 # 2022-01-04 (We)

 I re-read the section on symbolic algebra and started writing down the example